New Valparaiso, Indiana Office Now Open!

 With a Class K classification, wet chemical extinguishers are for “use on fires involving combustible cooking media such as burning oil and fat.”
 This makes them perfect for commercial kitchens.

 Depending on the type of business space you are in, a catch-all class ABC combination fire extinguisher may work best for you.
-But before you purchase, definitely think about what potential fire hazards might be lurking around.
+But before you purchase, consider what potential fire hazards might lurk around.

 How Many Fire Extinguishers Should I Have for My Business?

-The definitive answer for how many extinguishers you need to have in your business building is dependent entirely on the type of office space you are in.
+The definitive answer for how many extinguishers you need in your building depends entirely on the type of office space you are in.

-“A fire extinguisher rated not less than 2A, shall be provided for each 3,000 square feet of the protected building area, or major fraction thereof.
+“A fire extinguisher, rated not less than 2A, shall be provided for each 3,000 square feet of the protected building area, or a major fraction thereof.
 Travel distance from any point of the protected area to the nearest fire extinguisher shall not exceed 100 feet.”

 You also need at least one fire extinguisher on every floor.

-To avoid doing the math, call Allegiant Fire Protection.
-We will not only guarantee you have enough fire extinguishers to code but also help with assessing your fire sprinkler and alarm coverage.
+To avoid doing the math, call Allegiant Fire Protection, who guarantees enough fire extinguishers to code and help assess your fire sprinkler and alarm coverage.

 Are there any Commercial Fire Extinguisher Requirements?

-OSHA lists out the following commercial fire extinguisher requirements for most businesses:
+OSHA lists the following commercial fire extinguisher requirements for most businesses:

 An employer must:

-• “Provide portable fire extinguishers and mount, locate, and identify them so that they are readily accessible to employees without subjecting the employees to possible injury.
+• “Provide portable fire extinguishers and mount, locate, and identify them so that they are readily accessible to employees without subjecting them to possible injury.

 • Use only approved portable fire extinguishers.